TobleMiner/freifunk-infrastructure-ansible/host_vars/README.md

 # host_vars
-Freifunk GitHub is an example community.
+Freifunk GitHub (ffgh) is an example community.

 One $hostname.yml for each gateway:
 ```yaml